MEET OUR LEGAL TEAM

-Our team of experienced professionals are here to assist you.
+Our team of experienced family law attorneys and professionals are here to assist you.

 Legal Assistant & Paralegal

 Sonya Fischer has extensive experience as an advocate for vulnerable populations.
 Her activism stems from parenting a child with severe developmental disabilities.
 The institutional barriers she experienced as a young mother inspired her to speak up and create change for others.

 A member of the Oregon State Bar since 2003, and selected as an Oregon Super Lawyers 2009, 2010 and 2011 “Rising Star,” Sonya brings compassion and first-hand legislative knowledge to the practice of law.
 She combines her legal expertise with her understanding of education and service delivery systems to create successful strategies for her clients.
 Sonya understands her clients' struggles and utilizes a collaborative approach while building a solid record to preserve her clients' rights.

 Sonya began her advocacy efforts while attending Warner Pacific College where she organized parents of children with disabilities to secure important early intervention services.
 She was soon hired by Multnomah County, where she assisted the families of children with disabilities in accessing services and facilitated the planning and delivery of services for early childhood education, domestic violence and homeless youth.